Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Simulating a Galactic DWD population

-Since we are primarily interested in the effects of a metallicity-dependent binary fraction, we use a single set of assumptions for binary interactions.
-Our choices follow the \texttt{COSMIC} defaults described in \citet{Breivik2020a} except for the treatment of Roche-lobe overflow (RLO).
+We consider a fiducial set of assumptions which follow the \cosmic\ defaults described in \citet{Breivik2020a} except for the treatment of Roche-lobe overflow (RLO).
 The stability of RLO mass transfer is determined using critical mass ratios resulting from radius-mass exponents \citep{Webbink1985, Hurley2002}, where the critical mass ratio is defined as the ratio of the donor to accretor mass.
 We assume critical mass ratios following \citet{Claeys2014} which reduce the standard critical mass ratio assumptions from \citet{Hurley2002} for main sequence (MS) donors by $\sim50\%$ from $3$ to $1.6$ based on the models of \citet{deMink2007} and treat WD accretors separately following the models of \citet{Soberman1997}.
 We increase the mass loss rate from the donor following Equation 11 of \citet{Claeys2014}.
 The amount of mass lost during RLO from the donor is limited by the overflow factor of the donor radius to its Roche radius following \citet{Hurley2002}.
 The amount of mass accepted by the accretor is limited to $10$ times the accretor's mass divided by the accretor's thermal timescale.
-Finally, for RLO mass loss which becomes unstable and leads to common envelope evolution (CEE) we assume that the donor's binding energy is calculated according to the fits detailed in Appendix B of \citet{Claeys2014} and that orbital energy is deposited with $100\%$ efficiency into unbinding the common envelope ($\alpha=1$).
+Finally, for RLO mass loss which becomes unstable and leads to common envelope (CE) evolution we assume that the donor's binding energy is calculated according to the fits detailed in Appendix B of \citet{Claeys2014} and that orbital energy is deposited with $100\%$ efficiency into unbinding the common envelope ($\alpha=1$).